 The following is an overview of some of the rules surrounding joint ownership of stock or mutual funds and registering the asset in beneficiary form:

 - Stock or mutual funds that are owned jointly with another person can still take advantage of the Act and name a transfer-on-death beneficiary.

 - You and the co-owner must have “rights of survivorship” in the account or stock in order to take advantage of this Act.

 - When the first owner dies, the survivor of the stock automatically takes full ownership.

 - When both owners have died, the transfer-on-death beneficiary inherits the stock.

 It is important to note that when the first joint owner dies, the survivor is free to change the beneficiary to another individual, regardless of the wishes of the first owner.
 If you have concerns about this happening, consider opening a separate account in your name only, and name the beneficiary that you choose.

+Joint Owners of Stock May Take Advantage of Transfer-on-Death Ownership.
 Understanding the best way to hold your assets as part of your estate plan requires guidance from an experienced professional.
-We encourage you to contact us today at (714) 459-5481 for more information.
+We encourage you to contact us today at (714) 282-7488 for more information.